jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 I opted to use a mainline kernel and u-boot rather then any vendor versions or custom patches.

-Because of that I did not expect accelerated video to work, but as it is now I get no HDMI video.
-I do know the hardware is good.
+Because of that I did not expect accelerated video to work, but as it is now I get no HDMI output.
+I do know the hardware is good from running an Ubuntu image.
+I might just be missing some kernel command line parameters.

-The things that do work are ethernet, USB, serial console, SD card and eMMC booting (though my eMMC has what looks like some bad block hardware issues).
+The things that do work are ethernet, USB, serial console and either SD card or eMMC booting.
 These are the only subsystems I have looked at so far.

-I had this board sitting in a drawer for a year.
-My only intended use now is as another [Mender][mender] testing client.
-The systems will be running headless and so the HDMI issue is not important.
+I had this board sitting in a drawer for a year and my only intended use now is as another [Mender][mender] client running headless.
+I probably won't look into the HDMI issue until I need it.

-If you need HDMI working I suggest you look somewhere else.
-I probably won't look into it anytime soon.

 ### System Info